daniloBlera/dotfiles/readme.md

 ## Installation using GNU Stow

-First, note that since `stow` can't overwrite files.
-If a conflict is found during the installation process then the whole operation is aborted, hopefully this will help avoiding unstable configuration situations.
-With that in mind, you can go ahead and clone this repository somewhere on your machine
+If using `stow` to install configurations, note that [it first checks for conflicts between the target and destination directories before making any change to the filesystem][deferred-op], which will reduce the chances that the target directory will be left in an inconsistent state.
+With that in mind, you can go ahead and clone this repository if you didn't already

 ```zsh
 git clone https://github.com/daniloBlera/ConfigFiles.git